We’re very proud that our Birmingham serviced apartments have been accredited under the Green Tourism scheme as Gold Award accommodation.

 - To celebrate Earth Day, we gifted seed packs to all guests and spread the word on social media

-- Plants have been introduced to the larger apartments and the trial has been so successful that we are rolling them out to Minis too.
+- Plants have been introduced across all apartments.
 These were purchased from an independent business and they are shade tolerant, so require minimal watering.
 If you want more greenery at the heart of the city, then check out our blog about green spaces in Birmingham

 - We dressed up for Christmas Jumper Day and donated 10% of all sales to Birmingham Children’s Hospital.
-This was just one of the ways we supported local charities – big and small – over the year
+This was just one of the ways we supported local charities – big and small – over the year.
+We’re members of the Love Brum

-- We’re proud members of Independent Birmingham and all guests find an IB card on their key fobs so that they can save money with our fellow indies while they are in the city.
+- We’re proud members of Independent Birmingham and we encourage guests to visit Independent Birmingham venues.
 We also use our online presence to big up other small, independent companies by promoting them on our social media accounts and writing blogs on topics such as 48 Hours With Birmingham Independents

 IN THE BEGINNING